spritz/spritz/README.md

 - [ ] `prepend(Publishers)` == `append(reverse(Publishers))`
 - [ ] `startWith(value)` == `prepend(of(value))`
 - [ ] `merge(Publishers)` (a.k.a. `or(Publishers)`) - for each stream if it produces a value then pass on value. onComplete if all onComplete, onError if any onError
-- [ ] `combineLates(Publishers)` - for each stream grab latest value and pass through a function and pass on result of function. onComplete if all onComplete, onError if any onError
+- [ ] `combineLatest(Publishers)` - for each stream grab latest value and pass through a function and pass on result of function this happens anytime an item is received on any stream. onComplete if all onComplete, onError if any onError
 - [ ] `firstEmitting(Publisher...)` or `selectFirstEmitting(Publisher...)` - wait for first publisher to emit a value, select publisher and then cancel other publishers and pass on signals from selected publisher

 **Terminator Subscribers**